Born This Way Foundation

 Born This Way Foundation (sometimes abbreviated as BTWF) is a non-profit organization founded in 2012 by American artist and activist Lady Gaga and her mother, Cynthia Germanotta.
-Named after the singer's album Born This Way (2011), the Foundation is committed to supporting the wellness of young people and working with them to "make the world kinder and braver".
+Named after the singer's 2011 album Born This Way, and the song from the album with the same name, the foundation is committed to supporting the wellness of young people and working with them to "make the world kinder and braver".

-The Foundation prioritizes the mental health and wellness of young people by working to promote kindness and open and honest conversations about mental health, validating the emotions of young people, and eradicating the stigma around mental health.
+The foundation prioritizes the mental health and wellness of young people by working to promote kindness and open and honest conversations about mental health, validating the emotions of young people, and eradicating the stigma around mental health.

-Furthermore, the Foundation works to "connect, engage, and inspire young people — on the road, in their communities, and online".
-The Foundation's programs focus on modeling healthy conversations about mental wellness, connecting youth with resources and services, and fostering communities that prioritize mental health.
+Furthermore, the foundation works to "connect, engage, and inspire young people — on the road, in their communities, and online".
+The foundation's programs focus on modeling healthy conversations about mental wellness, connecting youth with resources and services, and fostering communities that prioritize mental health.

 Background

-In the documentary “Inside the Outside", Lady Gaga described how she has been bullied herself during her adolescence, being thrown in a trash can while classmates looked on.
+In the documentary "Inside the Outside", Lady Gaga described how she has been bullied herself during her adolescence, being thrown in a trash can while classmates looked on.
 The singer often shares her personal experiences with the public, and has always hoped to “establish a standard of Bravery and Kindness, as well as a community worldwide that protects and nurtures others in the face of bullying and abandonment.
 She and her mother started BTWF to work with young people and provide the skills and opportunities they need to build a kinder and braver world.

-When Lady Gaga launched the Foundation with her mother in 2012, she stated to the Washington Post, “Together we hope to establish a standard of Bravery and Kindness, as well as a community worldwide that protects and nurtures others…"
+When Lady Gaga launched the foundation with her mother in 2012, she stated to the Washington Post, “Together we hope to establish a standard of Bravery and Kindness, as well as a community worldwide that protects and nurtures others…"

 In a PBS interview, Cynthia Germanotta stated that Lady Gaga was bullied at an early age and subsequently developed anxiety and depression, struggling with mental illness throughout college.
 As her career took off, she talked openly about her mental health challenges and the importance of kindness.

 In 2016, Lady Gaga discussed the importance of kindness and compassion at the 84th Annual U.S. Conference of Mayors in Indianapolis.
 She joined the 14th Dalai Lama at the event to talk about building "compassionate cities" around the country.
 During her speech, Gaga told city representatives, "Kindness is a free currency from a well that will never dry up," and, "The most efficient way for you to act with young people is to be a calming force."

-Cynthia Germanotta told PBS in 2018 that the Foundation was “built out of a lifelong passion to help young people.
+Cynthia Germanotta told PBS in 2018 that the foundation was “built out of a lifelong passion to help young people.
 Our mission has always been to build a kinder and braver world … By creating safe communities for young people and offering skills and opportunities to empower them and inspire them...”
-In doing so, the Foundation focuses on promoting kindness, creating positive environments, and encouraging mental wellness among youth.
+In doing so, the foundation focuses on promoting kindness, creating positive environments, and encouraging mental wellness among youth.